As your grows get bigger, the last thing you need is for crop loss to strike. That’s why you have to educate yourself about bud rot.

 He said one of the things that makes bud rot tricky to treat is the fact that it’s internal and systemic.

 “If it gets into one plant, watering systems or root beds, they can get the same infection.
 It can passively spread in the air,” Jones said.

 Bud rot is another term for gray mold, a necrotrophic fungus that’s also known by the scientific name Botrytis cinerea.
 Bud rot loves cool temperatures and humidity, and it can affect a variety of crops and plants.

 While plants can’t get bud rot unless they come in contact with the fungus spores, the spores get around.
 They travel in the air, on clothing, even through water.
 And once they germinate within your grow, the fungus can quickly move through an entire crop.

 While treatments exist that can smother or kill the fungus, applying chemicals to your plants can be risky.

-For instance, there have been cannabis recalls due to one particular fungicide treatment that, when burned, turns into what Jones described as a “hydrogen cyanide type gas.”
-Chemical use also can be an issue if you grow organic or medical-grade cannabis.
+For instance, there have been recalls due to one particular fungicide treatment that, when burned, turns into what Jones described as a “hydrogen cyanide type gas.”
+Chemical use also can be an issue if you grow organic crops.